News On Japan

 "Everything from here was submerged.
 It was about 20 to 30 centimeters deep.
 When I looked at the river, it was coming this way," said one resident whose home was flooded above floor level.

 River levels also rose in many areas.
 Level 4 flood danger warnings were temporarily issued for the Kamo River and Takano River in Kyoto and the Neyagawa River basin in Osaka Prefecture.
+The warnings reflected the speed at which waterways and drainage systems were swelling under repeated bands of heavy rain.

 The alerts came as the seasonal rain front stalled near Japan while the approaching typhoon fed warm, moist air into the system, creating conditions for repeated heavy rain.
 Authorities warned that even after the peak of the rain had passed, slopes and riverbanks could remain unstable.

-The Level 5 alert in Seika is Japan’s most serious warning category and is issued when a disaster has already occurred or is believed to be imminent.
+The Level 5 alert in Seika was Japan’s most serious warning category and is issued when a disaster has already occurred or is believed to be imminent.
 At that stage, authorities urge people to take whatever action offers the best chance of survival, including moving to a higher floor or to the side of a building away from slopes if going outside is unsafe.

 More Coverage